KGConf/open-kg-curriculum/curriculum/modules/Properties/Properties.md

 | Mind maps.
 Concept maps.  | nodes (boxes, circles, diamonds, etc.)  | labeled link lines, arrows | nodes |
 | Topic map (for indexes) | topics| associations | occurrences |

 This is a quirk you may encounter.
 We mentioned graph theory uses the terms "node" and "arc".
 Graph theory also uses "head" and "tail" to distinguish the endpoints of an arc in a directed graph, as does knowledge graph embedding (KGE).
-However, in graph theory the subject is the tail (or _starting point_ connected to the outgoing arc) and object is the head (or _arrival point_ connected to the incoming arc).[11]
-For KGE, the subject is the head and the object is the tail.
-They agree it's a flip of a coin.
+However, in graph theory the _subject_ is the tail (or starting point connected to the outgoing arc) and _object_ is the head (or rrival point connected to the incoming arc).[11]
+For KGE, the subject is the _head_ and the object is the _tail_.
+It's a flip of a coin.

+#### Equivalency Relationships
+Now you know various terms used for the same concept--properties.
+Terms like arc, edge, labelled link, relation, and association are synonymous or nearly synonymous with property and come from the many disciplines and methods that contribute to knowledge graphs: e.g., discrete math, philosophy, logic, library science.

+This discussion also illustrates _equivalency_, one of the primary relationships used in controlled in controlled vocabularies.
+Earlier we said knowledge graphs are directional because they model asymetrical relationships.
+But knowledge graphs can also model equivalent or symmetrical relationships.  symmetrical: the arrow goes both ways, like a two-way street sign.
+Two equivalent classes are symmetrical,

 ### Properties are expressed in lower camel case ###